 With your auto loan, you'll get an opportunity to improve your credit rating by making timely payments.
 This, combined with other credit building strategies will go a long way toward helping you meet your credit goals.

 Easy Auto Loan Assistance for Bad Credit Buyers

 If you would like to ring in the New Year with a new or low mileage used vehicle, Auto Credit Express can help.
 We can match you with a dealership in your area that can work with your situation.
 You'll get a better chance at auto loan approval, and it won't cost you anything.

 That's right, our service is free.
 Applying with us also comes with no obligations.
-So, go ahead and fill out our simple and secure online application to get started today.
+So, go ahead and fill out our simple and secure auto loan request form to get started today.